tuplejump/play-yeoman/README.md

 ```

-3. Create a folder called ui in the project route
+3. Create a folder called ui in the project folder

 4. Start sbt